A Food Diary That Actually Matches How GLP-1 Changes Eating

 Bring two weeks of entries to your follow up.
 Do not try to summarize them verbally.
 Hand over the sheet.
 A prescriber deciding on a dose change will find what they need faster than you can explain it.

-For a digital version with automatic trend graphs and meal photos, the GLP-1 Tracker App logs the same columns and lets you tag trigger foods to review later.
+For a digital version with automatic trend graphs and meal photos, the GLP-1 tracker logs the same columns and lets you tag trigger foods to review later.
+If you also want to line up your meals against dose week and side effect days, the GLP-1 injection tracker template is the companion log most people pair with this one.
+People managing GLP-1 alongside type 2 diabetes can also see the diabetes tracker for blood sugar logging.

 What 30, 60, and 90 Days of Tracking Reveals